3 Key Domains and 6 Segments to Noodle On For Success

 Including these pieces in your project charter makes your case compelling and ensures that you look at the people aspect of it, not just the numbers and facts.

-Segments: Things and Money
+Segments: Outcomes and Financials

 Description automatically generated

-CONTROL covers Things and Money
+OVERSEE covers Things and Money

 Segments: Map and Timing